cyanidecupcake/fab-moments-handbook/checkIn.md

-Mentors should schedule check in two weeks in advance of the call.
+Mentors should schedule their check in two weeks in advance of the call.
 Use [TimeAndDate.com](http://www.timeanddate.com/worldclock/meeting.html) to account for time differences.

 At least 3 video chats should take place throughout the course of the project.
 Recommended times for FABpal check ins are: